 15. Mademoiselle Yeye

-Although very much inspired by the 1960s, the Mademoiselle Yeye offers a much broader retro range of clothing these days, pushing at the boundaries of the mod / sixties scene.
+Although very much inspired by the 1960s, the Mademoiselle Yeye offers is one of those reproduction vintage clothing retailers that offers a much broader retro range of clothing these days, pushing at the boundaries of the mod / sixties scene.
 Everything from dresses to knitwear, as well as accessories and outerwear, it’s well worth a browse if the 1960s is your thing.